-This light ginger and shallot cauliflower rice is one of my go-to side dishes.
+This light ginger and shallot cauliflower rice recipe is one of my favorite sides.
 The dish is light and simple, and it goes well with any cuisine.
 Try it with my kung pao tofu stir fry, honey chili garlic shrimp, or cajun-spiced grilled tofu.

 Cauliflower rice is one of those healthy eating fads that won’t go away, so let’s embrace it.
 I know some people who are turned off by cauliflower rice because of the smell as they’re cooking it.
 I get it, it’s strong and it reminds me of boiling cabbage.
 The taste of cauliflower rice, however, is not the same.
 I find that it takes on whatever seasonings and spices you throw at it.
 One way to ease yourself into cauliflower rice is to blend it with cooked rice, such as jasmine or basmati rice.
 My husband prefers the blend of cauliflower and rice because it’s more filling.